How to Become a Mentor: What It Takes, What It Looks Like, and How to Get Started

 Your first conversation doesn’t have to be perfect.
 It just has to be honest and useful.
 That is actually all mentorship ever has to be.

+Your experience is worth more than you think.
 Start your mentor profile on Mentspot and let the mentees who need your specific experience find you.